 The liability was initially recognized at fair value and subsequently measured at amortized cost using the effective interest rate method.
-The assumed contingent liability is estimated as the expected value of the milestone payment and royalty payments.
+The assumed contingent liability is estimated as the expected value of the milestone payment and royalty payments, including royalties from the Nuance Agreement (see note 7).
 This expected value is based on estimated future royalties payable, derived from sales forecasts, and an assessment of the probability of success using standard market probabilities for respiratory drug development.
 The risk-weighted value of the assumed contingent arrangement is discounted back to its net present value applying an effective interest rate of 12%.